ifzalmalook/SimpleCrafts/README.md

 Gunicorn - Gunicorn is a pure-Python HTTP server for WSGI applications.

-Bootstrap - used for styling the website
+Bootstrap - used for styling the website.

-Cloudinary - Used to store images online for the recipe posts.
+Cloudinary - Used to host images.

 Google Fonts - provide fonts for the website.